-- Students at Level 4 will be permitted to progress to Level 5 when they have passed at least 90 credits at Level 4. - Students at Level 5 will be permitted to progress to Level 6 when they have passed at least 210 credits, including at least 90 credits at Level 5. - Students at Level 6 will be permitted to progress to Level 7 when they have passed at least 240 credits at Levels 4 and 5 and at least 90 credits at Level 6 - A student who fails 90 credits or more due to non-submission will be required to withdraw from the University. - For students following the UWIC pathway see Section 18 above.
+- Students at Level 4 will be permitted to progress to Level 5 when they have passed at least 90 credits at Level 4. - Students at Level 5 will be permitted to progress to Level 6 when they have passed at least 210 credits including at least 90 credits at Level 5. - Students at Level 6 will be permitted to progress to Level 7 when they have passed at least 240 credits at Levels 4 and 5 and at least 90 credits at Level 6 - A student who fails 90 credits or more due to non-submission will be required to withdraw from the University.